KingScooty/creativenightly.com/_posts/2015-01-27-Announcing-BBC-Taster.md

 <blockquote class="twitter-tweet" lang="en"><p>We are beyond excited to share something with you. <a href="https://twitter.com/BBCTaster">@BBCTaster</a> is a home for new ideas from the BBC&#10;<a href="https://t.co/dZOaal4E6H">https://t.co/dZOaal4E6H</a></p>&mdash; BBC Taster (@BBCTaster) <a href="https://twitter.com/BBCTaster/status/559644934056079360">January 26, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The product started off as a vision from BBC Connected Studio to show off experiments that are developed across the BBC to the general public.
 Initially, we worked with a bare bones team at BBC Connected Studio to create rapid prototypes for stakeholders in order to get backing and acquire funding for a fully fledged product.
 After achieving funding, development transitioned from prototyping to production grade continuous delivery and the team bolstered.
-I led the front end team and deployed development infrastructure.
+All in all, the turnaround from concept to fully funded live product was just 10 months.

-The BBC announced the new product at their Future is Everything event yesterday, and the press and reception from the general public has been very positive.
+The BBC announced the new product at their Future is Now event <s>yesterday</s> Monday 26<sup>th</sup> Jan 2015, and the press and reception from the general public has been very positive.
 Here's a few links to some of the articles:

 - **Engadget** - [http://www.engadget.com/2015/01/26/bbc-taster/](http://www.engadget.com/2015/01/26/bbc-taster/)
 - **Guardian** - [http://www.theguardian.com/media/2015/jan/26/bbc-taster-launch-users-shape-content](http://www.theguardian.com/media/2015/jan/26/bbc-taster-launch-users-shape-content)